by Josh Turknett, MD

 What if, instead, our main goal is to improve our odds of a few more spins around the sun?

 From this perspective, the answer is a no brainer (sorry).
-We should absolutely learn new styles.
+We should absolutely learn new playing styles.

 Moreover, viewed from this perspective, continuing to work on a skill once we’ve reached the shallower parts of the learning curve yields diminishing returns.
 Once we’ve hit the intermediate to advanced level, continued efforts no longer yield the same benefits to the brain.